mon95/Sign-Language-and-Static-gesture-recognition-using-sklearn/README.md

 Using gesture_recognizer1.py:

 1. Modify the main function in gesture_recognizer1.py to use the correct list of users.
-Then, train and save the gesture recognizer. https://github.com/mon95/Sign-Language-and-Static-gesture-recognition-using-sklearn/blob/master/dataset/gesture_recognizer1.py#L509
+Train and save the gesture recognizer.
+(Uncomment the lines in main() accordingly) https://github.com/mon95/Sign-Language-and-Static-gesture-recognition-using-sklearn/blob/master/dataset/gesture_recognizer1.py#L509

 2. Then, use the load_model method to load the previously saved gesture recognizer objec.
 Now, the test images, can be tested using the recognize_gesture function.

 The functions in the pipeline_final.ipynb ipython notebook can be used to build your own pipeline using various classifier combinations from the scikit learn toolbox.